Adelso-Godoi/SCRIPTS/README.md

 # SCRIPTS

-Repository for scripts to study
+Script in ShellScript for study.